Polycystic ovary syndrome

 How does PCOS affect fertility?

-Every month in women of childbearing age, tiny fluid-filled cysts called follicles develop on the surface of the ovary.
+For most women ofchildbearing age, tiny fluid-filled cysts called follicles develop on the surface of the ovary every month.
 One of them will mature and produce an egg which is then released from the ovary.
-In this process, female hormones play a vital role.
-In PCOS your body does not produce the hormones necessary for regular ovulation.
-Due to this imbalance of the female hormones and the increased amount of male hormones, mature eggs are often prevented from developing and being released.
+Female hormones play a vital role in this process.
+In PCOS a hormonal imbalance means that mature eggs are often prevented from developing and being released.
 Ovulation fails to occur and this may result in an irregular or absent menstrual cycle.
-The follicles continue to be present without releasing eggs, and this attributes to the appearance of the ovaries being bigger than usual.
+The follicles continue to be present without releasing eggs, which results in multiple follicles around the surface of the ovaries.
+This causes the ovaries to appear larger than normal on an ultrasound scan.

 How does PCOS affect pregnancy?